MDM: Cloud vs On-Premise, what should I choose ?

 25th of November 2020

-Nowadays, if you need to store professional data or use softwares within your company, you have two choices: you can decide to use the Cloud (store data in an external server, accessible via the Internet), or you can decide to opt for the on-premise (data and softwares stored on your own servers, internally).
-Most of the companies are using the Cloud to store their data (the expense of traditional, on-premise servers, which are deprecated).
+Nowadays, if you need to store professional data or use softwares within your company, you have two choices: the Cloud (store data in an external server, accessible via the Internet), or the on-premise (data and softwares stored on your own servers, internally).
+Cloud is used in most of the companies to store their data.
 According to the 2019 Insee’s report on cloud computing and big data, in the European Union, in 2018, 23% of small businesses (less than 50 employees) and 53% of medium businesses (more than 250 employees) used cloud computing services.
 Some MDM solutions provide two types of digital hosting (cloud or on-premise) while others specialize in cloud computing.

 What are the main differences, the pros and cons of each?
 Why opt for storage entirely in the cloud rather than on-premise?